 Two young cops half carried and half dragged him up the dark stairwell because the lights were broken strings of garlic bulbs hung on each landing.

 When reading to the end of the sentence, we momentarily process it to mean “strings of garlic bulbs hung on each landing” because “the lights were broken” (“bulbs” suggesting lightbulbs), until it’s clear he was dragged “up the dark stairwell because the lights were broken.”
-With most sentences in The Strike machinated in this fashion, the effect is quite dramatic, even drastic.
-Some readers will be put off and not make it past the first page.
+With the majority of sentences in The Strike machinated in this fashion, the effect is quite dramatic, even drastic.
+Some readers may be put off and not make it past the first page.
 With a bit of patience, you get used to the style and discover it’s not all that hard to read.
 The cumulative impact is of a collection or pile of shards, the way you might see yourself in a shattered mirror.
 Here form follows content: the story is about a city-wide strike in a bleak, economically depressed city in China’s northeast, a strike which is finally smashed by the authorities.
-The fragmented experience of reading the novel thus corresponds to the experience of life under a strike, in a society that ferociously suppresses any attempt by workers to protest or revolt.
+The fragmented experience of reading the novel thus corresponds to the experience of life under a strike, in a society that ferociously suppresses any attempt by workers to unite, protest or revolt.

 Most of the narrative proceeds in normal paragraphs.
-In some sections, like the above, the paragraphs are fractured with no apparent logic or pattern, so that each sentence, even bare clauses, appear on separate lines.
+In some sections, like the above, the paragraphs are fractured with no apparent logic or pattern, so that each sentence, even bare clauses, appears on separate lines.
 This creates the same result as when one accidentally hits the return key, starting a new line, and fails to correct it.
-Why does the first sentence above wrap around to the next line, while the others don’t?
-There is already a powerful impression of disjuncture in Thomlinson’s use of fractured grammar, but the fractured formatting only confuses things, as we’re not sure if it’s there by design or accident.
-It’s the cumulative effect of the apparently haphazard formatting, not the carefully calibrated run-on technique, that taxes the patience of the reader.
+But why does the first sentence above wrap around to the next line, while the others don’t?
+There is already a powerful impression of disjuncture in Thomlinson’s use of fractured grammar, but the fractured formatting only confuses things, as we’re not sure if it is there by design or accident.
+It’s finally the cumulative effect of the apparently haphazard formatting, not the carefully calibrated run-on technique, that taxes the patience of the reader.
 It comes down to a matter of etiquette: if you dare to tinker with conventional grammar, it’s all the more important your formatting is perfectly neat and tidy, to keep the focus on the matter at hand—the grammatical style.
-Due to this confusion, I recommend Thomlinson come out with a revised and corrected edition, if he wants to salvage his otherwise impressive literary debut.
+Due to this confusion, I recommend Thomlinson come out with a revised and corrected edition if he wants to salvage his otherwise impressive literary debut.

-Lots of people aren’t going to like the next book under our consideration, but this isn’t due to experimental pyrotechnics.
+Lots of people aren’t going to like the next book under consideration, but this isn’t due to experimental pyrotechnics.
 Arthur Meursault’s Party Members (Camphor Press, 2016) has a straightforward linear narrative and plot, one that no one could possibly find controversial, except Chinese customs officials who will find reason on every page to blacklist the book; patriots who don’t tolerate anything that puts their country in a bad light; cynics who freely disparage their own country but can’t stomach a single criticism by a foreigner; the humorless; sinophiles grateful for the privilege of being allowed into China; or the Pollyannas who run the expat magazines and have assumed the burden of preventing China at all costs from losing face.

 The art of satire exaggerates some aspect of reality to bring out a social truth.
 The more politically repressive a regime and the less freedom of speech, the more satire must distance itself from the recognizable present and veil itself in allegory.
-From 1949 until the 1980s, Chinese authors couldn’t publish satire in any form, unless as deadpan socialist realism, already unwittingly satirical, in such 1950s communist novels as Qu Bo’s Tracks in the Snowy Forest, Yang Mo’s The Song of Youth, and Luo Guangbin and Yang Yiyan’s Red Crag, novels which themselves were subsequently banned during the Cultural Revolution.
+From 1949 until the 1980s, Chinese authors couldn’t publish satire in any form, unless as deadpan socialist realism, already unwittingly satirical, in such 1950s communist novels as Qu Bo’s Tracks in the Snowy Forest, Yang Mo’s The Song of Youth, and Luo Guangbin and Yang Yiyan’s Red Crag, novels which themselves were subsequently banned during the Cultural Revolution (Chapter 7).
 But things have always been on shaky ground in the more relaxed decades since, and even one of China’s best-known contemporary satirists, Wang Shuo, ran into trouble with his absurdist dystopia Please Don’t Call Me Human (1989), which spoofed the Boxer Rebellion of 1900.

 As a foreigner writing in English and publishing outside the mainland, Meursault is under no such constraints.
 Making his job even easier, Chinese society requires no exaggeration or hyperbole to play up the humor; the prosaic reality itself offers ample material for the satirist.
 He also racked up years of experience living and working in China and knows his subject matter; as a resident myself of the country for twenty-five years, I can verify the accuracy of his portrayal.
 The setting of Party Members is the fictional city of Huaishi, but it could be any of hundreds of indistinguishable Chinese cities: